Skip to main content

 How long is the class?

-Courses generally include 1-3 days of in-person (classroom and practical) training and a self-paced online eCourse that must be completed any time in the month before class.
-Class dates and times may be broken up in different ways depending on when and where they’re being offered.
-For example, a Basic Rider course may offer two options depending on which campus you take the course.
-See the sample schedules below.
+Courses generally include in-person riding and training, and a self-paced online eCourse that must be completed any time in the month before class.
+Class dates and times may be split in different ways depending on when and where they’re offered.

 Can I ride my own motorcycle?